Chart Color Schemes

 Worongary - Tallai lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Worongary-Tallai's population, as per AreaSearch's analysis, is 9,281 as of November 2025.
-This figure represents an increase of 739 people since the 2021 Census, which reported a population of 8,542.
-The growth was inferred from ABS's estimated resident population of 8,944 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 356 persons per square kilometer.
-Worongary-Tallai's 8.7% growth since the 2021 census exceeded its SA3 area's 6.0% growth, making it a growth leader in the region.
-Overseas migration contributed approximately 56.1% of overall population gains recently, with all drivers being positive factors.
+Based on AreaSearch's analysis, Worongary - Tallai's population is around 9,281 as of Nov 2025.
+This reflects an increase of 739 people (8.7%) since the 2021 Census, which reported a population of 8,542 people.
+The change is inferred from the estimated resident population of 8,944 from the ABS as of June 2024 and an additional 370 validated new addresses since the Census date.
+This level of population equates to a density ratio of 356 persons per square kilometer.
+Worongary - Tallai's 8.7% growth since the 2021 census exceeded the SA3 area (6.0%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.1% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population projections predict exceptional growth, placing Worongary-Tallai in the top 10 percent of national non-metropolitan areas.
-The area is expected to grow by 4,367 persons to 2041, reflecting a total increase of 43.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, exceptional growth, placing in the top 10 percent of national non-metropolitan areas, is predicted over the period with the area expected to grow by 4,367 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 43.3% in total over the 17 years.

 Frequently Asked Questions - Population